islamhaqq/UnrealEngineDeepDive/README.md

 There are not many resources for a deep dive into Epic Game's Unreal Engine architecture beyond stepping through the source code or reading the little information provided in the official documentation.
 This should help fill in the gaps for those who are interested in learning more about the engine.

-Although there may not be many resources on unraveling the engine code, there are however a plethora of resources that help in understanding game engines in general.
-[Game Engine Architecture by Jason Gregory](https://www.goodreads.com/book/show/6709076-game-engine-architecture) is a great resource that will help you understand Unreal Engine.

 **Important for new readers:** This documentation goes from lower-layer to upper-layer parts of the engine.
 So if you want game-related information, you should start at the bottom of the document.
 Otherwise, start from the top, as understanding the lower layers will help you understand the upper layers.